erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

 # Augmented matrices and matrix echelon forms

-Linear systems can be represented by matrices, as an augmented matrix for linear systems with form
+A linear system can be represented in matrix form, through an augmented matrix for linear systems with form
 ![A\\vec x = \\vec b](https://latex.codecogs.com/svg.format?A%5Cvec%20x%20%3D%20%5Cvec%20b "A\vec x = \vec b")
-or a coefficient matrix for linear systems with form
+and through a coefficient matrix for linear systems with form
 ![A\\vec x = \\vec 0](https://latex.codecogs.com/svg.format?A%5Cvec%20x%20%3D%20%5Cvec%200 "A\vec x = \vec 0").

-Matrices can exist in an echelon form and a reduced echelon form.
+Each matrix can exist in multiple echelon forms and in one unique reduced echelon form.

 The matrix equivalent of elementary equation operations (EEOs) are elementary row operations (EROs).